accellera-official/uvm-core/README.md

 # Bug Fixes

-The following errata were fixed in %UVM:version%.
+The following errata were fixed in 2020.3.0.

 | Mantis Number | Description |
 | ------------- | ----------- |